 Figure 3-12 3-Way Risk/Reliability/Type Contingency Table without “Scanning Host” (R) [793725c03f012.eps]

-The Malware domain Type also appears to be pulling the list down and Malware distribution does not seem to be contributing any risk.
-Let’s filter those Types out as well.
+Now we are getting somewhere.
+In this graphic, we can see the Malware domain Type has risk ratings limited to 2’s and 3’s, and the reliability is focused around 2, but spreads the range of values.
+We can also start to see the patterns in the other categories as well, but let’s regenerate this again after we remove the Malware domain.
+Also, it looks like Malware distribution does not seem to be contributing any risk.
+Let’s filter that out of the Types out as well.

 R code to filter out remaining types